okomestudio/xop-response/docs/index.rst

 Release v\ |version|

-:mod:`mime-streamer` is a Python (2.7) library for stream reading MIME content.
+:mod:`mime-streamer` is a library for stream-read MIME content.

 :mod:`mime-streamer` is licensed under the `MIT License (MIT)`_.